renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/Clients/typescript-client.md

 The `FlowResponse` object is returned to the client, with the `outputs` array including your flow result.

-## Langflow TypeScript project repository
+## Aiexec TypeScript project repository

-You can do even more with the Langflow TypeScript client.
+You can do even more with the Aiexec TypeScript client.

-For more information, see the [langflow-client-ts](https://github.com/datastax/langflow-client-ts/) repository.
+For more information, see the [aiexec-client-ts](https://github.com/datastax/aiexec-client-ts/) repository.